JirawitchJang/OrderPlay/README.md

 order_reviews

-Relationships are defined using primary keys and foreign keys to ensure data integrity.
+The database schema is designed using a relational model and normalized up to Third Normal Form (3NF).
+The tables are implemented using SQL DDL with primary and foreign key constraints to ensure data integrity.

-Create with DDL normalizetion 1F-3F

 📈 Dashboard Features